lzm470445107/ReKognition_iOS_SDK/README.md

 Updates:
 1. Implemented FaceThumbnailCropper and UIImageRotationFixer that serve as helper classes that work with ReKognitionSDK.

-FaceThumbnailCropper crops face thumbnails out of the raw image, merges thumbnails into a single compressed image, and serves that image as the source for ReKognition API.
+...FaceThumbnailCropper crops face thumbnails out of the raw image, merges thumbnails into a single compressed image, and serves that image as the source for ReKognition API.

-UIImageRotationFixer rotates the underlining CGImageRef of an UIImage to its up un-mirrored position.
+...UIImageRotationFixer rotates the underlining CGImageRef of an UIImage to its up un-mirrored position.
 It is used to correct the source images whose orientation is other than upwards, like images taken from camera roll.

 2. ReKognitionResults provides data classes and parsing methods for ReKognition API response.
 ===============================